 You should run it the length of the wall (at least 15 feet) as a control factor.
 For instance, even if you have an extremely dirty wall, running the cloth just a foot or two may not produce any color on the cloth, leading you to believe that the wall is clean enough.

 Interior Painting Prep, Minus the TSP

 If you skip TSP cleaning, then at least do the following:

 - Remove the Big Stuff: Knock down the "dust bunnies" and cobwebs with a broom or vacuum.

 - Trim and Baseboards: Use a lightly water-moistened cloth and run it across the tops of door and window trim and baseboards.
 These places will have significant amounts of dust.
 Cleaning them will help the painter's tape stick.

 - Vacuum: With the bristle attachment on a home or shop vacuum, clean floor areas near the walls.

 Priming your walls is also one way to encourage paint to adhere to the walls better without cleaning first.

 Washing Alternative: Pole Sanding

 Professional painters hate washing walls.
 There are many good reasons for this.
-For one, they're not in the business of washing—they're in the business of painting.
-For another, washing cuts into painting time, which cuts into their income.
+For one reason, they're not in the business of washing—they're in the business of painting.
+For another reason, washing cuts into painting time, which cuts into their income.